Nick Nastrini: Miami Marlins

 On July 1, 2025, Nastrini was claimed off waivers by the Miami Marlins; he was subsequently optioned to the Triple-A Jacksonville Jumbo Shrimp.
 After allowing two runs over two innings in his only appearance for Jacksonville, Nastrini was designated for assignment by the Marlins on July 9.

 Los Angeles Dodgers (second stint)

 On July 11, 2025, Nastrini was claimed off waivers by the Los Angeles Dodgers.
 On July 18, he was removed from the 40-man roster and sent outright to the Triple-A Oklahoma City Comets.
-He only pitched in three games for them, walking seven batters, six of whom scored, and throwing three wild pitched in only one inning.
+He only pitched in three games for them, walking seven batters, six of whom scored, and throwing three wild pitches in only one inning.

+Nastrini was assigned to the Double-A Tulsa Drillers to begin the 2026 campaign, where he appeared in one game, walking three batters without recording an out.
+Nastrini was released by the Dodgers organization on April 7, 2026.